nguyensjsu/sp18-202-optimize-prime/Project Journal.md

 ##### What blockers do I have:
 * Require the mouse click function to work so as to pause and unpause the game

-#### XP Core Values
-For this sprint we already have a basic working game.
-So for enhancing each component we assigned parts to each member.
-We gave everyone time play with their part of the code and come up with unique features(Eg, Laser).
-For this we have focused on “Courage” so that we can develop  out of box functionality.

 ##### Team Member Name:
 Saket Relan